geek-kb/k8s_security/docs/best_practices/cluster_setup_and_hardening/kubelet_security.md

 # Kubelet Security

-The **Kubelet** is a critical component of a **Kubernetes node**, responsible for managing containers and ensuring that the desired workloads are running.
+The **Kubelet** is a critical component of a **Kubernetes node**, responsible for managing containers and ensuring that workloads are running as expected.
 Since it has direct control over the **node's container runtime and API interactions**, securing the **Kubelet** is essential to prevent unauthorized access and mitigate security risks.

 ## Key Risks of an Insecure Kubelet